 1. You lose control of your assets

-2. The trustee distributes your assets
+4. The trustee distributes your assets

-The property is then automatically vested in the trustee.
-The creditors who have lodged proof of debt and have a claim are entitled to receive their due.
+Your property is then automatically vested in the trustee.
+The creditors who have a claim will be repaid.
 If there are not enough funds, those available are distributed in proportion with each creditor’s debt.
 Your assets may also be used to pay for miscellaneous claims.
 These include the cost of the administration of the bankruptcy and employees and workers’ compensation claims.

-Three years and one day after you have filed bankruptcy voluntarily or after you have accepted your completed statement of affairs your bankruptcy comes to an end… and it couldn’t come any sooner!
+Three years and one day after you have filed bankruptcy voluntarily or after you have accepted your completed statement of affairs your bankruptcy comes to an end.
 Beware that if you do not comply with bankruptcy requirements, the trustee may apply objections to your discharge to extend it.
 You may also have your bankruptcy annulled if you pay your debts, come to an agreement with your creditors or the court authorises your annulment.
 Your bankruptcy will also be available to a credit reporting agency for the next 2 years or 5 years from the date you became bankrupt.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.